 DNSBLs, such as Spamhaus Block List, Spamcop, and Barracuda, have access to email addresses known as spam senders.
 These DNSBLs are also highly active at places like blogs and public forums.
 This is because these are where spammers try to gather email addresses.

 Most DNSBLs even have their own partner network and framework to generate and put spam traps across the internet.

 - Internet Service Providers (ISPs) – Major email ISPs, including Gmail, AOL, and Yahoo!, maintain spam trap email addresses.
-When you hit a spam trap maintained by ISPs, it is worse than hitting DNSBLs since it could permanently blacklist your IP address or sending domain.
+When you hit a spam trap maintained by ISPs, it is worse than hitting DNSBLs since it could permanently blacklist your IP address or send the domain.
 As a result, your email deliverability will be affected.

 Types of Spam Traps

-There are different sorts of spam traps and each is distinct in its own way, one thing they have in common is that they will never have legitimately signed up to receive your emails and there should not be a path for them to end up on your list.
+There are different sorts of spam traps, and each is distinct in its own way; one thing they have in common is that they will never have legitimately signed up to receive your emails, and there should not be a path for them to end up on your list.

 Pure Spam Traps

 Pure spam traps, also known as pristine spam traps, are email addresses created by ISPs and other organizations.
 These emails have never been used by anyone.

 So, how, then, do they end up on a subscriber list?